JuiYuHung-craftcat/Mika/README.md

 ## How to build on Windows:
 1. Install Visual Studio 2022.
-2. Get this repository.
+2. Get this repository: git clone --recursive https://github.com/JuiYuHung-craftcat/Mika
 3. Execute gen_project.bat.
 4. Open Mika solution.

 ## Note:
-This project is based on The Cherno's toturial for game engine.
+This project is based on The Cherno's toturial for game engine.\
 This is my implementation based on the toturial.
 Please check [The Cherno](https://www.youtube.com/@TheCherno) for further information.